Skip to content

 OAS clawback vs GIS

 The OAS clawback and the Guaranteed Income Supplement (GIS) affect OAS from opposite ends of the income spectrum.
-The clawback reduces OAS for high-income recipients (above $95,323).
-GIS supplements OAS for low-income recipients (thresholds for singles are approximately $22,000 for a partial GIS and $0 non-OAS income for the full supplement).
-A retiree drawing large RRIF amounts may lose OAS to the clawback while a retiree with minimal income gains GIS instead.
-Both programs use net income as the base, so income-reduction strategies affect both simultaneously.
+The clawback reduces OAS for higher-income recipients (those with 2025 net world income above $93,454, or 2024 income above $90,997).
+GIS supplements OAS for low-income recipients.
+A retiree drawing large RRIF amounts may lose OAS to the clawback while a retiree with minimal other income gains GIS.
+Both programs are calculated from net world income, so most income-reduction strategies affect them in the same direction.

 Methodology